joewing/jl/README.md

 JL
 ==============================================================================
-This is a simple embeddable LISP-like language.
+This is a small, embeddable LISP-like language.
 The intended use is for configuration files where it is desirable to be able to have complex configurations (JWM, for example).